Why should you track employee performance?

 Time logging and predictive timesheets

 Primetric allows logging work time in real time or by entering the number of worked hours at the end of the day.
-Thanks to predictive timesheets, managers can see how much time should be logged today and check how that compares to reality.
+Thanks to predictive timesheets, managers can monitor employees and see how much time should be logged today and check how that compares to reality.
 The employee can simply accept the scheduled time as logged in instead of adding time entries on their own.